shopwp/documentation/docs/intro.md

 Displaying your products and collections is the most powerful feature of ShopWP.
 The plugin provides 10+ Shortcodes, [Subscriptions via Recharge](/guides/subscriptions), [Gutenberg Blocks](/guides/gutenberg-blocks), [Elementor](/guides/elementor-extension) and [Beaver Builder](/guides/beaver-builder-extension) extensions, and tons of customization flexibility.

+ShopWP does not handle any portion of the checkout process.
+Instead, the plugin sends users to the default Shopify checkout page to finish the purchase.
+Your WordPress domain will be _separate_ from the Shopify domain used for checkout.
+However you can use subdomains such as `shop.mysite.com` or `checkout.mysite.com`.

 **A short list of ShopWP features:**

 - [Subscription Products](/guides/subscriptions)